Why Do You NEED To Make an Audiobook?

 - Though I offer a 5% discount for payments made in full, paying in full does not speed up the process and length of time it will take me to produce an audiobook project.
 I still have to abide by the same laws of space and time.

-- I will only consider a royalty share under the following conditions: 1) it’s a Royalty-Share Plus arrangement where you pay my editor fees, but otherwise split the royalties, and/or 2) you’re willing ot pay in one of the major cryptocurrencies and 3) you immediately install the Voxer app on your smartphone for communication between us if you don’t already have it on your phone.
+- I will only consider a royalty share under the following conditions: 1) it’s a Royalty-Share Plus arrangement where you pay my editor fees, but otherwise split the royalties, and/or 2) you’re willing to pay in one of the major cryptocurrencies and 3) you immediately install the Voxer app on your smartphone for communication between us if you don’t already have it.